zzz0706/CTForge/README.md

-# MediConf:: Automatically Generating Configuration Tests For Large-scale Software Systems
+# MediConf: Automatically Generating Configuration Tests For Large-scale Software Systems

 This is a repo for MediConf(FSE26 submission)